matplotlib/matplotlib/doc/api/api_changes.rst

   now set the radius of the pie; setting the *radius* to 'None' (the default value), will result in a pie with a radius of 1 as before.

+* Use of :func:`matplotlib.projections.projection_factory` is now deprecated in favour of axes class identification using :func:`matplotlib.projections.process_projection_requirements` followed by direct axes class invocation (at the time of writing, this is done by :meth:`matplotlib.figure.Figure.add_axes`, :meth:`matplotlib.figure.Figure.add_subplot` and :meth:`matplotlib.figure.Figure.gca`.
+  This change means that third party objects can expose themselves as matplotlib axes by providing a ``_as_mpl_axes`` method (see :ref:`adding-new-scales` for more detail).

 Changes in 1.1.x
 ================